LzhJack/Jack-Fonse-Stan/docs/navigation-structure.md

 ## Image exporting

 1. Click on ‘File’ on the very top-left of the application, then hover on ‘Export’ on the dropdown menu.
 Then click ‘Export As’.
 You can also press Alt + Shift + Ctrl + W. The ‘Export As’ window should appear.
 2. At the right side of the window, under ‘File Settings’, click on the ‘Format’ field.
 Then in the dropdown, click PNG.
+3. After selecting PNG format, check the box right below labelled 'Transparency'.
 This will turn the exported image transparent.
-3. You can then press ‘Export’ at the very bottom-right of the window.
+4. You can then press ‘Export’ at the very bottom-right of the window.
 You can leave the other fields as default values.
 This will now open the File Explorer.
-4. Find a place in your computer to store the new transparent image.
+5. Find a place in your computer to store the new transparent image.
 Give the image any filename as well.
 Then click ‘Save’.

 Success: Once the image has been saved.
 You can open the new transparent image or use it on your projects.